* Sterling has not issued statement over alleged comments

 Five-time NBA champions Kobe Bryant, whose Lakers share their home venue with the Clippers at Staples Center in downtown Los Angeles, said of Sterling on Twitter: "No. He should not continue owning the clippers. #nochance #noway #nohow."

 If the NBA investigation confirms that Sterling did make the racist comments, he could expect a harsh punishment.
-There have already been calls for the billionaire to be removed as an NBA owner but he could also face a hefty suspension and fine.
+There have already been calls for the billionaire to be removed as an NBA owner but he could also face a lengthy suspension and fine.

-A lengthy ban is widely seen as the likeliest outcome, according to experts, though the NBA is not expected to impose any punishment on Sterling until its investigation into the alleged comments is completed.
+A lengthy suspension is widely seen as the likeliest outcome, according to experts, though the NBA is not expected to impose any punishment on Sterling until its investigation into the alleged comments is completed.

 'FAMILY IS DEVASTATED'